leptoquark1/sw-blurhash/README.md

 However, this does not illustrate the enormous clout that this particular feature brings to bear!

-**That dense, squiggly blob will provide your customers your Theme in all its splendour and glory to its full magnitude, right from the very first response of Shopware!**
+[comment]: <> (**That dense, squiggly blob will provide your customers your Theme in all its splendour and glory to its full magnitude, right from the very first response of Shopware!**)

-### Claim for Shopware 6
+## Claim for Shopware 6

-The target of `EcBlurhash` is, to integrate the Blurhash functionality into the Shopware 6 ecosystem.
-Highly adaptable and customisable.
+The target of `EcBlurhash` is, to integrate the Blurhash functionality and manage its context in the Shopware 6 ecosystem.

+**Optimized Performance & Resources**
+<br> Generate as efficiently as possible using PHP and Shopware peer dependencies

+**Emulated Integration**
+<br> Integration into the default Shopware "Theme System", providing the best possible coverage

+**Client optimized decoding**
+<br> Fast generation of the _Blurhash Teaser Image_ (decoded Blurhash) in the client browser

+**Controlling**
+<br> Comfortable control the processing and integration in the Shopware Administration

+**Easy adaptable for Custom Integrations**
+<br> Option to outsource the generation process to skirt 'PHP', 'Process' or even the 'System' bottlenecks

-## Features & Roadmap
+## Roadmap

-### Current
+### 4.0.0 Release Candidate

+- display in media browser whether a blurhash is possible
+  - for folder
+  - for single image
+- trigger generation from administration
+  - for single image from media browser (force for existing)
+  - for a complete folder from media browser (force or missing)
-- Generate Blurhashes for all or only specific images.
+  - for all that may missing or all from media browser main folder
-- Configure performance and quality parameters.
-- Emulate a full integration which targets all types of image-integration in your storefront.
-- Reduce jumping Layouts: Until the client has decoded the Blurhash, a placeholder in form of transparent images with the same dimensions will take place in the image frame.
+- add default tag for image exclusion (and exclude from generation)
+  - make sure this will be removed when uninstalling the plugin
+- remove svg files from validation
+- fix image parsing and bluhash decoding for images that were loaded by xhr. for example search popover or offcanvas menu and cart
+- test if picture elements for as expected

+### 4.1.0 UX & Controlling

+- Exclude folders in media browser (like plugin config)
+- Check if a file size limit is possible
+- The HTML `img` 'lazy' attribute in combination with blurhash

+### 4.2.0 Cover Traces (Garbage Collecting)

+- List all image missing images (which do not meet the 'exclusion' config)
+  - display a message now and then, when in manual mode
+  - add a command with structural output
+  - clean up command and make it this can be triggered in administration
+- remove a blurhash from image
+  - for single image from media browser
+  - the possibility to fully remove all blurhashes when plugin is uninstalled
+  - Command to list all images with blurhash that no longer fit the 'exclusion' config

+### 4.3.0 Increase compatibility - Vue Storefront and Custom Integrations

+- Api Integration of `MediaHashId` endpoint
+  - Read single media entities
+  - Read lists of media entities (filtered, searchable)
+  - Write Blurhash for media entities (Outsource of generation)
+  - Validate a list of media entities for compatibility
+  - List missing image (Not meet the 'exclusion' config)

-### Upcoming
+### Backlog

+- Emulated Integration should be compatible with background images
+- Support for images provided by CDNs

+#### Conceptual

-- Custom placeholder (not only a transparent images) and loading indicators for the blurhash itself.
+- Custom placeholder while blurhash is decoded

-- Full support for custom integrations.
+##### Integration Tweaks

+Better performance on slow / weak devices

+- Compare lazy decoding of images (Those not in view port) on pages with a lot of images:
+  - Queue order should match the actual position of the Images in DOM
+  - Fixed or Absolut image position should be respected - can their position in queue be corrected?
+- Can the actual HTML5 'Lazy Loading' Attribute intercepted when triggered?
-- Hash Media-queries: Different hash sizes by Device, User-Agent and more.
+- Hash Media-queries: Different hash sizes by Device, User-Agent and similar.
+- Blurhash decoding using WebAssembly

 ## System Requirements